pivot-access-ltd/bma-offline-docs/src/how-to-customise-machines-5108.md

 ```

 <a href="#heading--cloud-init"><h2 id="heading--cloud-init">How to pre-seed with cloud-init</h2></a>

+For a flowchart, showing where cloud-init fits into the deployment picture, see [How images get deployed](/t/about-images/5076#heading--how-images-deploy).

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]